 Stengl-Wyer, the largest endowment in the history of the College of Natural Sciences, offers premier support for postdoctoral scientists to serve as Stengl-Wyer Scholars.
 Each scholar researches broadly the diversity of life and interactions between living things and their natural environments.

-Recent Ph.D.s are invited annually to apply for distinguished postdoctoral positions to study the diversity of life and/or organisms in their natural environments at The University of Texas at Austin, one of the top campuses in the country for this area of research.
+Recent Ph.D.s are invited to apply for distinguished postdoctoral positions to study the diversity of life and/or organisms in their natural environments at The University of Texas at Austin (UT), one of the top campuses in the country for this area of research.

-Funded by the Stengl-Wyer Endowment, the Stengl-Wyer Scholars Program provides up to three years of support for talented postdoctoral researchers studying any groups of organisms, at levels from genes to populations to communities to ecosystems, and may use any combination of approaches.
-Up to three (3) Stengl-Wyer Scholars will be awarded per year.
+Funded by the Stengl-Wyer Endowment, the Stengl-Wyer Scholars Program provides up to three years of support for talented postdoctoral researchers in the broad area of the diversity of life and/or organisms in their natural environments.
+Scholars may study any groups of organisms, at levels from genes to populations to communities to ecosystems, and may use any combination of approaches.

 Congratulations, 2023 Stengl-Wyer Scholars!